 For me, the critical element is one based on thinking by BJ Fogg: that in order to innovate new ideas and ways of working, you must first recognise and acknowledge an agitation: a motive for change that focuses people’s attention.
 I’ve done too much work in cultures where that motive to break from what feels right is just not there, where organisations are going through the motions of change and innovation, but are not prepared to ask what my wife refers to as “the inconvenient questions”.

-Then, having broken with the past, and made your people mindful of the need to bring change about themselves rather than waiting for change to come to them, the final step is to look for places to implement meaingful initiatives.
+Then, having made your people mindful of the need to bring change about themselves rather than waiting for change to come to them, the final step is to look for places to implement meaningful initiatives that apply your new thinking to full advantage.
 So much “innovation” only focuses on creating new things in order to move forward.
 In reality, as per earlier, it’s often what companies already do, their cultural habits, that make them uncompetitive.
+Address and resolve those loops.

 Unthinking is about asking “What have we never questioned?”